xseignard/cordovarduino/README.md

-## Cordovarduino
+## cordovarduino

-Cordovarduino is a Cordova/Phonegap plugin that enable you to use serial communication from an Android device to a serial over USB capable one.
+Want a module for your Arduino board that provides:

+- Power
+- High-res Touch Interface
+- Storage
+- *AND* connectivity?
+(WiFi + 3G + Bluetooth)

+Hey, why not just use your Android phone/tablet?

+This Cordova/Phonegap plugin allows two-way serial communication using *USB On-The-Go* (OTG) from your Android device to your Arduino board or other USB-powered serial IO device.
+And that means the ability to power the project using your rechargeable battery!

 ### Install it
 From the root folder of your cordova project, run :